 To find an NFP instructor and access other resources to learn how to implement NFP, head to the USCCB.

-For more learning on NFP, check out Dr. Monique Ruberu’s talk from SEEK24 on “Why NFP Rocks and Contraceptives Don’t.“
+For more learning, check out Dr. Monique Ruberu’s talk from SEEK24 on “Why NFP Rocks and Contraceptives Don’t.“

 To access deeper education on the role of the family in the sacrament of marriage and God’s desires for the family and marriage, you can read FOCUS’ Sr. Vice President of Apostolic Outreach, Dr. Edward Sri’s book, “Men, Women, and the Mystery of Love: Practical Insights from John Paul II’s Love and Responsibility.“